marj3220/full_teleop/README.md

 # full_teleop

-Teleoporation package that lets you control all 3 linear velocities and all 3 angular velocities
+Teleoporation package that :
+..* Lets you control all 3 linear velocities and all 3 angular velocities.
+⋅⋅* Contains a ramp-up curve allowing a smooth acceleration to the intended velocity registerered by the controller.

+### Made for the [QuadrUS](https://github.com/olivierfournier2/S4H2021-QuadrUS) open-source project

+###### Based on the [teleop_twist_joy](https://github.com/ros-teleop/teleop_twist_joy) package.